kalexmills/krt-lite/README.md

 - [ ] Documentation.

 ## Known Issues
-- [ ] cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed everywhere (in Informer, if possible).
+- [ ] cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed everywhere (also in Informer, if possible).